SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 > **The wrapper class:**
 > In addition you need a class to wrap the BAPI (implementing the interface) and implement its methods.
 The wrapper class has a method defined in the private section, `call_bapi_pr_create`, which has access to all the parameters of the underlying BAPI.
 Having this type of central private method is best practice.
 Internally, the wrapper class has access to all the parameters and then the interface has virtual access to all of these parameters and exposes publicly only the ones that are needed depending on the specific use-case.

-> **C1-release for use in cloud in cloud development:**
+> **C1-release for use in cloud development:**
 > Since we plan to access the wrapped BAPI in a different tier, it is good to provide the possibility to test it, and to keep wrapping-specific coding in tier 1 to a minimum.
-For this reason, the interface approach is recommended, and the wrapper class will not be released directly for consumption in tier 1, but rather will be accessible via a factory class that you will also be created.
+For this reason, the interface approach is recommended, and the wrapper class will not be released directly for consumption in tier 1, but rather will be accessible via a factory class that will also be created.

 > **The factory class:**
 > A factory class is used to control the instantiation of the wrapper class and in order to be able to use it in Tier1 it has to be released for use in tier 1.